hsnlab/escape/escape/doc/source/index.rst

 .. code-block:: bash

-    $ sudo -H pip install tornado
+    $ sudo -H pip install tornado openvswitch-switch

-Other required programs (OpenYuma, click, neo4j, etc.), which are installed by the `install_dep.sh` script by default, are also need to be installed manually.

-On Ubuntu the ``neo4j`` database server (>=2.3.1) does not work with OpenJDK 7 correctly.
-In this case the ``neo4j`` server is need to be downgraded or the latest OpenJDK 8 need to be installed.

 If a newer version of ``neo4j`` has been installed on the system, use the following commands to downgrade.
 In this case the authentication bypass needs to be done again.

 .. code-block:: bash